The Unredacted Blog of Dirk B. Sayers, Author

 Don’t hold me to the exact words and I won’t “out” her…(it was a woman)…but her words and her way stuck.
 She was quietly, brilliantly herself.
 Wiser than her years and gracious in her open-mindedness even while hewing to her own moral and intellectual compass.
 Was her compass perfect?
 I’d stake seven figures I don’t have that it wasn’t, but it was way better than mine at the time.
 But she always exhorted us to get work toward improvement, rather than perfection.

 Now with her words four-plus decades in my review mirror, I echo the wisdom she so freely shared with us, even as I struggle to apply it each day.
 Each day, by the narrowest of margins, get better—even if it’s by just a cat whisker.
 That is the purpose of this blog.
 In the Socratic tradition, this blog will take out little slivers of life for examination.
-If you’re so inclined, I welcome your company and your own wisdom on this walk of discovery.
+If you’re so inclined, I welcome your company and your own wisdom on this journey of discovery.